Quick links to our most popular courses:

 • Types of RMAN backup • Backup sets and image copies • Perform backups using EM • Automate database backups • Configure backup settings • Catalog settings • Monitor the flash recovery area • Manage backups

 • Restore and recovery operations • Recover an entire database from backup • Recover from the loss of a system critical data file • Recover from the loss of a control file • Recover from the loss of a redo log file • Data Recovery Advisor

 Enhance The Capabilities of The Database

 • Enterprise Manager Support Workbench • Register for security updates • Work with Oracle support • Log Service Requests • Manage patches

 This course covers the main topics of the Oracle exam #1Z0-052 Oracle Database 11g: Administration I.

 Oracle Database 11g Release 2 DBA - Part II

-We have been training since 1995 with a philosophy of high quality, flexible and cost effective provision, so you can be confident that we have the expertise, and the experience, to give all you need with certification course in Oracle DBA.
+We have been training since 1995 and have continually developed our philosophy of high quality, flexible and cost effective provision of training courses for Oracle DBA.
+This means you can be confident that we have the expertise, and the experience, to give all you need with certification course in Oracle DBA.